paytaca/watchtower-cash-js/README.md

         }
         // <-- You can add more recipients into this array ],
-    // (Optional) <-- if feeFunder is set, fees will be paid by this address
+    //Fee funder (Optional) <-- if feeFunder is set, fees will be paid by this address
     feeFunder: {
         address: 'bitcoincash:qr5ntfv5j7308fsuh08sqxkgp9m87cqqtq3rvgnma9',
         wif: 'YYY'  // <-- private key of the feeFunder address },
-    // (Optional) <-- set a custom change address
+    // Change address (Optional) <-- set a custom change address
     changeAddress: 'bitcoincash:qzrhqu0jqslzt9kppw8gtwlkhqwnfrn2dc63yv2saj'
+    // Data (Optional) <-- embed some string data in OP_RETURN
+    data: 'Hello world!',
-    // (Optional) <-- Broadcast or just return raw transaction hex
+    // Broadcast (Optional) <-- Broadcast or just return raw transaction hex
     broadcast: true  // true by default
 }